The iOS 26 Design Guidelines: An Illustrated Guide

 These controls can pick (a) just a time, (b) just a date, (c) both a time and a date, or (d) some other custom value.
 And there’s also a “spinner” style layout you can use (not pictured).

-Pull-Down Menus
+Menus

-A newer control in iOS is the pull-down menu, which shows some extra options/actions without navigating to a different screen – much like a dropdown control on web browsers.
+Pull-down menus show some extra options/actions without navigating to a different screen – much like a dropdown control on web browsers.

 iOS Picker screens

-The pull-down menu (above) is useful if you need to display a fairly short list of options, but for anything more complex, try the picker screen pattern.
+The pull-down menu (above) is useful if you need to display a fairly short list of text-labelled options, but for anything more complex, try the picker screen pattern.

 So, the ingredients: